mrheltic/Serial-Mode-Logger/README.md

 ### Data Collection

-The script initializes a matrix and an array for the data, and a timestamp array.
+The script initializes a matrix which it will collect the data, a single data array for each loop and a timestamp array.
 It then enters a loop where it continuously reads data from the microcontroller.
-When the start byte is verified, it reads the high and low bytes, merges them into a measurement, and adds the measurement to the array.
+When the start byte is verified, it reads the high and low bytes, merges them into a measurement and adds the measurement to the array.
 When the array reaches the desired length (defined by the data rate), it adds the array to the matrix and resets the array:

 ```python
 data_matrix = []